Committee Sponsor:Jeremy Knee, Deputy General Counsel

 To see examples of completed in-scope and out-of-scope EAC worksheets including the policy steward and sponsor responses, view the Completed EAC Worksheets Example document.

 The policy steward or sponsor will make the necessary changes before submitting the finalized Stage 1 draft along with the EAC Equity Worksheet with steward responses to the Policy Office for review.
-In addition, General Counsel and the Chief Officer of Inclusion and Diversity will receive the EAC Equity Worksheet
+In addition, General Counsel and the Chief Officer of Engagement and Effectiveness will receive the EAC Equity Worksheet.

 Once the Policy Office review is complete, the policy draft can move to the final step in the regular Stage 1 drafting process: submitting the final draft to policy subcommittee and President’s Council for approval.